Simucube/Firmware-Releases/README.md

 ## Open-source development
 We are interested in community efforts to improve the firmware.
 Please contact us if you are interested, and have skills including Eclipse, Segger J-link, STM32CubeMX and C++ using STM HAL library.
-Eventually, we are going to open up some of the code for completely open development.
+Eventually, we are going to open up some of the code for open development.